There was so much

-There was so much discussion yesterday and it was impossible to take down everything but here are just a few points that stood out for me at the 12th SME Conference powered by EDC themed The Future of Work: Re-inventing your organisation for competitiveness.
+are just a few points that stood out for me at the 12th SME Conference powered by EDC themed The Future of Work: Re-inventing your organisation for competitiveness.

-Nireti Adebayo credit
+Nireti Adebayo credit @enterprisedevelopmentcentre |

 WHAT IS CHANGING?

-Nireti Adebayo led the key note discussion on the Future of work.
+Nireti Adebayo led the key note discussion on the Future of

-The world is changing and so is the market place.
-The new players are the Millennials who are more clued on to their working needs.
+players are the Millennials who are more clued on to their working needs.
 40% of them expect to be in top management positions within 2 years of working.
-They are technology savvy and fast on their feet.
-They want managers as friends, coaches and mentors and not bosses.
+They are

-Millennials don’t stay in jobs for more than 2 years if they get a better deal.
-They prefer mentors and coaches.
+Millennials don’t stay in jobs for more than 2 years if they get a

 Flexible working is becoming the norm.
 In America half the workforce now work from home.

 Technology is a big changer today.
-See how Uber and Taxify have knocked off the yellow cabs around Naija.
+See how Uber and Taxify

 There was so much to digest.